lassehav-oamk/node-store-to-mysql-demo/README.md

 Clone the repository and run `npm install` command for the dependencies.

+Create database with name `test-db`.

 Import the demo-db.sql to your SQL server.

-Then you can run the application for example `node index.js myuser mypassword` where `myuser` is an existing username in your SQL database and `mypassword` is the password of the user.
+Run the application for example `node index.js myuser mypassword` where `myuser` is an existing username in your SQL database and `mypassword` is the password of the user.
 After completing the execution, you can check the contents of your database that there is a co2-data table with the contents from the Co2-demo.json file.